 In line with Ollscoil na Gaillimhe - University of Galway's Strategy 2020-2025, EDI Strategy 2020-2025 and Gender Equality Action Plan 3 2021-2024 (GEAP3 Progress 2022), which commit to substantially reducing the GPG, concrete measures have been put in place to address the pay gap.
 Ollscoil na Gaillimhe - University of Galway will continue to implement the GEAP 3 which identifies actions, timelines and responsibilities pertaining to organisational culture and work-life balance; gender balance in leadership; equal opportunities recruitment and career progression; gender in research and teaching; measures against gender-based violence; gender equality and intersectionality.
 In terms of positive action measures, our assessment is that a range of activities and interventions are required to address the GPG given the complexity of causality and profile of the gap.
 Workforce planning should identify where posts will arise due to retirement and growth, and recruitment plans should include explicit actions to reduce the GPG.
-More emphasis is required to increase opportunities and career development for Professional Support Services staff, this will have greatest potential to improve the median gender pay gap.
+More emphasis is required to increase opportunities and career development for Professional, Managerial and Support staff, as this will have the greatest potential to improve the median gender pay gap.
+Targeted interventions in terms of job sizing are also important and consideration should be given to including higher level grades in this process.
+Positive action in relation to recruitment, promotion and career progression is also under consideration to address areas of underrepresentation within the University.